Riemann Integration

 Case 2: Both sides of the interval are unbounded

-For a function \(f: \mathbb{R} \to \mathbb{R}\), we define the integral over the entire real line by splitting it at any real number \(c\) (commonly \(c = 0\)): \[ \int_{-\infty}^{\infty} f(x)dx = \int_{-\infty}^c f(x)dx + \int_c^{\infty} f(x)dx \] More formally, this is defined using two independent limits: \[ \int_{-\infty}^{\infty} f(x)dx = \lim_{a \to -\infty} \int_a^c f(x)dx + \lim_{b \to \infty} \int_c^b f(x)dx \] The integral exists (converges) if and only if both limits exist and are finite independently.
+For a function \(f: \mathbb{R} \to \mathbb{R}\) that is Riemann integrable on every closed and bounded interval, we define the integral over the entire real line by splitting it at any real number \(c\) (commonly \(c = 0\)): \[ \int_{-\infty}^{\infty} f(x)dx = \int_{-\infty}^c f(x)dx + \int_c^{\infty} f(x)dx. \] More formally, this is defined using two independent limits: \[ \int_{-\infty}^{\infty} f(x)dx = \lim_{a \to -\infty} \int_a^c f(x)dx + \lim_{b \to \infty} \int_c^b f(x)dx. \] The integral exists (converges) if and only if both limits exist and are finite independently.
+Neither the existence nor the value depends on the choice of \(c\).
+For \(c \lt c'\) and any \(a \lt c\) and \(b \gt c'\), splitting the Darboux sums at \(c\) and at \(c'\) respectively gives \(\int_a^{c'} f(x)dx = \int_a^c f(x)dx + \int_c^{c'} f(x)dx\) and \(\int_c^b f(x)dx = \int_c^{c'} f(x)dx + \int_{c'}^b f(x)dx\).
+The two limits computed with \(c'\) therefore differ from those computed with \(c\) by the finite quantity \(\int_c^{c'} f(x)dx\) with opposite signs, so each limit exists for \(c'\) exactly when it exists for \(c\), and the two differences cancel in the sum.

 Example: Divergence and Cauchy Principal Value

-A classic example is the Gaussian integral: \[ \int_{-\infty}^{\infty} e^{-x^2} dx = \sqrt{\pi}. \] (The value \(\sqrt{\pi}\) is computed in the Gaussian distribution page via a polar-coordinate change of variables; here we only use the fact that the integral converges.)
+A classic example is the Gaussian integral: \[ \int_{-\infty}^{\infty} e^{-x^2} dx = \sqrt{\pi}. \] (The value \(\sqrt{\pi}\) is computed in the Gaussian distribution page via a polar-coordinate change of variables.
+Here we only use the fact that the integral converges.)

 Important Caution:

-The improper integral is not defined as \(\lim_{R \to \infty} \int_{-R}^{R} f(x) dx\).
-That symmetric limit is known as the Cauchy Principal Value, which can exist even when the improper integral does not.
-Consider \(f(x) = \frac{x}{1+x^2}\): \[ \begin{align*} \int_{-\infty}^{\infty} \frac{x}{1+x^2}dx &= \lim_{a \to -\infty} \int_a^0 \frac{x}{1+x^2}dx + \lim_{b \to \infty} \int_0^b \frac{x}{1+x^2}dx \\\\ &= \lim_{a \to -\infty} \left[ \frac{1}{2}\ln(1+x^2) \right]_a^0 + \lim_{b \to \infty} \left[ \frac{1}{2}\ln(1+x^2) \right]_0^b \\\\ &= \lim_{a \to -\infty} \left( -\frac{1}{2}\ln(1+a^2) \right) + \lim_{b \to \infty} \left( \frac{1}{2}\ln(1+b^2) \right) \end{align*} \] As \(a \to -\infty\), the first term diverges to \(-\infty\); independently, as \(b \to \infty\), the second term diverges to \(+\infty\).
+Consider \(f(x) = \frac{x}{1+x^2}\): \[ \begin{align*} \int_{-\infty}^{\infty} \frac{x}{1+x^2}dx &= \lim_{a \to -\infty} \int_a^0 \frac{x}{1+x^2}dx + \lim_{b \to \infty} \int_0^b \frac{x}{1+x^2}dx \\\\ &= \lim_{a \to -\infty} \left[ \frac{1}{2}\ln(1+x^2) \right]_a^0 + \lim_{b \to \infty} \left[ \frac{1}{2}\ln(1+x^2) \right]_0^b \\\\ &= \lim_{a \to -\infty} \left( -\frac{1}{2}\ln(1+a^2) \right) + \lim_{b \to \infty} \left( \frac{1}{2}\ln(1+b^2) \right). \end{align*} \] As \(a \to -\infty\), the first term diverges to \(-\infty\).
+Independently, as \(b \to \infty\), the second term diverges to \(+\infty\).
 Since the definition of the improper integral requires both limits to exist and be finite independently, the integral does not converge.
 This explains why the Cauchy distribution has no defined mean.

 Note that the Cauchy principal value \(\lim_{R \to \infty} \int_{-R}^{R} \frac{x}{1+x^2}dx = 0\) by symmetry, which can be misleading if the independent nature of the limits is ignored.